 - The firmness and distribution of breast tissue within the breast

 - The position of the nipple and areola on the breast

 - The size and shape of the areola

 - The position of the crease (inframammary fold) of the breast

-One of our plastic surgeons at Richmond Aesthetic Surgery, Dr. Neil J. Zemmel or Dr. Karishma Reddy, will make recommendations based on your unique physique as well as your desired outcome.
+One of our board-certified plastic surgeons at Richmond Aesthetic Surgery, Dr. Neil J. Zemmel or Dr. Karishma Reddy, will make recommendations based on your unique physique as well as your desired outcome.
 Some women seeking breast augmentation prefer a more conservative outcome, while others prefer a more dramatic transformation.
 Dr. Zemmel and Dr. Reddy workswith patients who want to achieve final results that range from a conservative B cup to a DD cup.
 Whether you prefer a B cup or a DD cup, they will guide you to choose an implant size that will give you a balanced, proportional look or a more augmented look, depending on your preferences.

 It is important to note that breast implant sizes do not correlate to cup size, but are instead measured by their volume.
 Since cup sizes vary across bra manufacturers and there is no set industry standard, a cup size is not a standardized unit of measurement.
 As a result, implants are measured by milliliters (ccs).
 A rule of thumb is that an increase of 150 to 200 cc will translate into a one-cup size increase.
 However, this correlation can vary depending on the size of your unique build.
 To help ensure that your expectations are met, you will have an in-depth conversation with your surgeon regarding your concerns and cosmetic goals during your consultation.